sriramrokkam/k8s-training/Further Reading.md

 ### kubectl

-- Running `kubectl completion` guides you how to setup shell completion.
+- Running `kubectl completion` guides you how to set up shell completion.

 - [kubectl plugins](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) can be managed with [krew](https://krew.sigs.k8s.io).
 It is a convenient way to get essentials like [oidc support](https://github.com/int128/kubelogin) or a [command](https://github.com/corneliusweig/ketall) that actually performs a `get all`.